 Notably, measurements with a monolayer graphene photoemitter revealed a time distribution closely resembling the expected lifetime spectrum of heavy $\Lambda$ hypernuclei decays.
-A significant number of prompt photoelectrons were detected, while smaller part of the events exhibited delays of up to 2 nanoseconds.
-Fitting the delayed component with an exponential function yielded a lifetime of $189\pm10$~ps (figure~\ref{fig:test_results} bottom), comparable to theoretical predictions for hypernuclear lifetime saturation.
+A significant number of prompt photoelectrons were detected, while a smaller part of the events exhibited delays of up to 2 nanoseconds.
+These extended photoemission times in graphene can be theoretically attributed to its high optical phonon energy and limited phase space for acoustic phonon scattering, which result in hot-carrier lifetimes ranging from hundreds of picoseconds to a few nanoseconds \cite{bistritzer_2009_gr2,lin_fan_2018_gr1}.
+Experimentally, the nanosecond-scale photoemission times in graphene at room temperature were first observed using a highly sensitive time-of-flight angle-resolved photoemission spectroscopy (TOF ARPES) technique operated at very low laser fluence ($\sim$10 $\mu$J/cm$^2$) ~\cite{lin_fan_2018_gr1}.

+Although in our studies the mean value of the delayed photoemission component varied across graphene samples, an exponential tail was consistently observed.
+For one of the samples, the result of the fit corresponds to a lifetime of about $189$~ps (figure~\ref{fig:test_results} bottom), comparable to theoretical predictions for hypernuclear lifetime saturation.
+We fit the prompt part of the graphene spectrum with the Gaussian function and then fit the tail, starting 3 sigma from the Gaussian mean, with an exponential function.
+The parameter values shown in figure~\ref{fig:test_results} (bottom) correspond to the exponential fit.
 This result demonstrates the detector’s capability to resolve lifetime spectra with the desired precision.

 The essence of the RF timing technique allows the performance of absolute and precise scaling of its time domain, which is a crucial factor for accurate measurement of the lifetime of hypernuclei.
 Simply, it can be achieved by continuously shifting the phase of the scanning frequency.